Marnhull

-Description

 Marnhull consists of several conjoined hamlets, connected by a network of minor roads.
 The village presents a mix of architectural styles, with post-war developments existing alongside properties dating back to Tudor times and earlier.
 It has three churches (Anglican, Roman Catholic and Methodist), two primary schools, two public houses, a GP surgery, a village hall and a recreation ground, as well as various small shops and services.
 The parish church of St Gregory has a 15th-century tower which is a landmark and has been described as "the finest in the Vale."

 History

 Saxon charters show that Marnhull existed as a village in the 10th century, although the village's site has seen human occupation as early as the Iron Age, and a Roman settlement was established at Ashley Wood in the east of the parish.
 The Domesday Book of 1086 does not mention Marnhull by name, though the constituent settlements of Walton Elm, Burton and Kentleworth were probably recorded under the entry for Sturminster Newton as the eight hides of land owned by Waleran, Roger and Chetel.
 The eastern part of Marnhull parish used to be a separate parish, named Thorton, until the 16th century.
 Until 1763 Marnhull was the site of an annual bull-baiting event, taking place every 3 May.
 The event was stopped as a response to the violence and bloodshed it engendered, not just in Marnhull but also in surrounding villages.